 We are Werneth Primary School, a mixed primary academy in Oldham, Greater Manchester.
-We are part of Bright Tribe Trust, a multi-academy trust set up to raise the standards of education.
+We are part of The Pinnacle Learning Trust, a multi-academy trust set up to raise the standards of education within Oldham.

 We are based on Coppice Street in Werneth and we became an academy on 1st February 2014 to further support our vision to become an outstanding school and enable our pupils to realise their full potential and prepare them to become responsible and successful citizens.
 We believe every child is entitled to the highest quality of teaching and learning.